manpan/manos-website/content/authors/manos/_index.md

  - IoT security

 # Short bio (displayed in user profile at end of posts)
-bio: "I am a Professor of Cyber Security and Head of Cyber Risk at the Internet of Things and Security Centre [(ISEC)](https://www.gre.ac.uk/research/groups/isec).
+bio: "I am a Professor of Cyber Security at the Internet of Things and Security Centre [(ISEC)](https://www.gre.ac.uk/research/groups/isec).
 ISEC is located at the University of Greenwich, Faculty of Engineering and Science, School of Computing and Mathematical Sciences.
-I direct the Cyber Risk Research Strategy of ISEC and I am acting as its liaison with industrial partners."
+I direct the Impact and Commercialisation Strategy of ISEC."

 education:
   courses: